-- Continue to implement the South Wales Violence Against Women and Girls Action Plan. - Work with partners to implement a more sustainable funding model for domestic abuse and sexual violence services based on the needs of the local area. - Improve our response to victims of Honour Based Violence and Female Genital Mutilation. - Continue to develop the Multi-Agency Safeguarding Hubs (MASH) and Multi Agency Risk Assessment Conference (MARAC) process, also covering those affected by Child Sexual Exploitation and Abuse, to cover all parts of South Wales. - Further embed the IRIS (Identification and Referral to Improve Safety) programme to encourage domestic abuse referrals in GP surgeries and seek to establish a regional health based IDVA (Independent Domestic Violence Advocate) service. - Continue to implement the vulnerability awareness training delivered to all Police Officers and partners who interact with the night time economy. - Develop a new programme with universities within South Wales to identify and support students who may be victims of domestic abuse and sexual violence.
+- Complete the implementation of the South Wales Violence Against Women and Girls Action Plan. - We will work with partners to sustain the domestic abuse and sexual violence services to meet the needs of victims across South Wales. - Improve our response to victims of Honour Based Violence and Female Genital Mutilation. - Continue to develop the Multi-Agency Safeguarding Hubs (MASH) and Multi Agency Risk Assessment Conference (MARAC) process, also covering those affected by Child Sexual Exploitation and Abuse, to cover all parts of South Wales. - Further embed the IRIS (Identification and Referral to Improve Safety) programme to encourage domestic abuse referrals in GP surgeries and seek to establish a regional health based IDVA (Independent Domestic Violence Advocate) service. - Continue to implement the vulnerability awareness training delivered to all Police Officers and partners who interact with the night time economy. - Build on our work with the five universities across South Wales to identify and support students who become victims of domestic abuse or sexual violence.